 Access to resources is also a concern for LGBTQ+ individuals in rural communities, who already tend to face significant barriers to culturally competent health services.
 At the Lavender Rights Project, 2018 Fellow Dusty Weber Lamay created the Trans Advocacy in Rural Places project, which works to solve the burdens placed upon rural transgender people to meet their own legal needs.
 Now, as entire rural communities struggle to keep up with healthcare demands using limited resources, Dusty has noticed a marked increase in the need for LGBTQ+ estate planning support, which ensures that clients have up-to-date and valid healthcare directives and estate documents.
 “Trans estate planning was one of my passions prior to the pandemic and I am grateful that these skills can be so helpful during this time,” he said.

-2019 Fellow Elisabeth Hieber’s clients are low-income LGBT** elders, many of whom have experienced lifetimes of discrimination and stigmatization, leading to heightened economic, social, and legal disparities compared to their non-LGBT peers.
+2019 Fellow August Hieber’s clients are low-income LGBT** elders, many of whom have experienced lifetimes of discrimination and stigmatization, leading to heightened economic, social, and legal disparities compared to their non-LGBT peers.
 According to the American Psychological Association, studies estimate that there are more than 2.4 million LGBT elders in the United States, and that number is growing.
-Faced with a virus that is particularly dangerous for the elderly, Elisabeth’s clients at The Center for Disability and Elder Law represent a significant population that is at an elevated risk of serious illness and death.
+Faced with a virus that is particularly dangerous for the elderly, August’s clients at The Center for Disability and Elder Law represent a significant population that is at an elevated risk of serious illness and death.

-According to Elisabeth, who uses they/them pronouns, LGBT elders are more likely to need estate planning tools to protect their unmarried partners and chosen family.
+According to August, who uses they/them pronouns, LGBT elders are more likely to need estate planning tools to protect their unmarried partners and chosen family.
 Unfortunately, due to social isolation and technology barriers, “In the moment when LGBT elders are most likely to need estate planning support, the security offered by estate planning documents is even more unattainable,” they said.